 Qubes (Operating-system) is a single-user computer operating system that contains several virtual machines.
 Have only approximately 30k users.
 So because the operating system is made up of many virtual machines, it is undoubtedly the safest option e.g., Edward Snowden is using Qubes OS to maintain his anonymity.

-2. Setup a VPN When trying to enter the dark web, VPN providers are needed.
+2. Setup a VPN When trying to enter the dark web, a small part of the deep web, VPN providers are needed.
 Why?
 Of course, because of the police and the government.
 You are effectively free to browse the internet on this Internet protocol suite as long as you do not participate in any illicit behavior.
 Even so, U. S. Supreme Court recently ruled that even leisurely surfing the darknet can land you in serious trouble.

 If you’re using the Tor browser, someone with enough time, assets, and know-how can detect the traffic back to you.
 In essence, the Tor browser was discovered to have a weakness in 2017 that made public real IP addresses in certain cases.

 This previously mentioned issue was severe for Linux and macOS users.
 Even so, if these browsers had chosen to take the precaution of also running a VPN in the background, their genuine IP addresses wouldn’t be compromised.

 As a result, it is strongly advised that you are using a VPN in furthermore to Tor when exploring the dark web.

 This implies that if the officials intercepted the darknet invite, they have enough probable cause to search your home and seize the machine you were using to browse.
 As such, before users mess around on the dark web, be doing yourself a favor and install a VPN.